mrspeaker/Omega500/README.md

 *Bounding boxes*

 Sometimes it's useful to see where the bounding box of your entity is.
-There's nothing built in for this (and at the moment there is no easy way to change a bounding box for animation frames etc), so for now just do it yourself at the end of the render method:
+There's no debug mode, but the default rendering of an entity is something like this:

-    gfx.ctx.strokeStyle = "red";
+    gfx.ctx.fillStyle = "red";
-    gfx.ctx.strokeRect(this.x, this.y, this.w, this.h);
+    gfx.ctx.fillRect(this.x, this.y, this.w, this.h);

-And you'll get a red box showing where the collision detection is used.
+You can call `this._super(gfx)` at the end of your entity render function (or draw your own) and you'll get a red box showing where the collision detection is used.

 ### Classes